karan3691/Ecommerce-Recommender/readme.md

 ## Future Enhancements

-- **More Data**: I plan to add more file to enhance the collaborative filtering aspect of our recommendation system.
+- **More Data**: I plan to add more file to enhance the model aspect of our recommendation system.

-- **Clean UI**: Improving the user interface (UI) for your e-commerce product recommendation system can significantly enhance user experience and engagement.
+- **Clean UI**: Improving the user interface (UI) for my e-commerce product recommendation system can significantly enhance user experience and engagement.

-- **Feedback Mechanism**: Implement a way for users to provide feedback on the recommendations, which can help refine the system.
+- **Feedback Mechanism**: Implement a way for users to provide feedback on the recommendations, which can help me refine the system.

 - **Explainability**: Work on explaining the reasoning behind recommendations, which can enhance user trust and satisfaction.